Muqtadir27/Google-Capstone-Project-FitBit/README.md

 ```

 ## 📜 License
-This project is licensed under the **Apache 2.0 License**.
+- This project is licensed under the **Apache 2.0 License**.
-All analysis and visualizations by Mohammed Abdul Muqtadir.
+- All analyses and visualizations by Mohammed Abdul Muqtadir.
 Feel free to reuse with credit.

 ## 📧 Contact
 Mohammed Abdul Muqtadir